General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-noting that the density also remains static. \end{proof} The TOV$(\sigma)$ spacetimes are a remarkably convenient and simple set of solutions to the perfect fluid Einstein field equations, mostly because they can be placed in a coordinate system which is comoving, explicitly self-similar and in Schwarzschild form simultaneously. \begin{definition} A \emph{scale transformation} is a transformation of the form:

 where $\mathscr{T}_0$ and $\mathscr{R}_0$ are constants.
-A parameter that appears in a solution is \emph{essential} if it cannot be removed by a scale transformation and \emph{inessential} if it can. \end{definition} Essential and inessential parameters are discussed in more detail in \cite{MCahill1971}.
-In counting the number of essential parameters in a solution, Cahill and Taub and Carr and others first fix a value for $\sigma$ and count the remaining essential parameters.
-This convention is not adopted in this paper and instead makes clear whether the equation of state parameter is included in each instance. \begin{proposition} The one-parameter family of TOV spacetimes, denoted by TOV$(\sigma)$, are given in self-similar comoving Schwarzschild coordinates as:
+A parameter that appears in a similarity solution is \emph{essential} if it cannot be removed by a scale transformation and \emph{inessential} if it can. \end{definition} Essential and inessential parameters are discussed in more detail in \cite{CT1971}.
+It is worth noting that when counting the number of essential parameters in a solution, typically a value for $\sigma$ is first fixed and the remaining essential parameters are counted.
+This convention is not adopted in this paper for reasons that will become apparent later, instead, it is made clear whether the equation of state parameter is included in each instance. \begin{proposition} The one-parameter family of TOV spacetimes, denoted by TOV$(\sigma)$, are given in self-similar comoving Schwarzschild coordinates as:

-where $\alpha$ is an inessential parameter and:
+where $\alpha$ is an inessential parameter and

 \end{proposition} \begin{proof} This follows from the proof of Proposition \ref{P1}. \end{proof}